brendondaoateh/bdd_openai/README.md

 # BddOpenai

 This gem is a personal exercise to get familiar with Ruby and Gem creating. gem Gem include only one top level namespace of TestOpenai which you can find all you need inside.
-Starting by creating an instance of BddOpenai::Files::Client.
+Starting by creating an instance of BddOpenai::FileClient.

 For this exercise, the client will provide wrapper to some of OpenAI File APIs.
 API doc can bbe found here:
 - https://platform.openai.com/docs/api-reference/files